Chiral differential operators: formal loop group actions and associated modules: CDOs on Principal Bundles

 \section{CDOs on Principal Bundles}

-In this section, the object of interest is an algebra of CDOs $\CDO(P)$ on the total space of a smooth principal bundle $P\rightarrow M$, equipped with a projective ``formal loop group action'' in the sense of \S\ref{sec.LGaction}.
-The first goal is to understand the subalgebra of $\CDO(P)$ invariant under the said action.
+In this section, our object of study is an algebra of CDOs $\CDO(P)$ on the total space of a principal bundle $P\rightarrow M$ when it is equipped with a ``formal loop group action'' in the sense of \S\ref{sec.LGaction}.
+The first goal is to understand the subalgebra of $\CDO(P)$ invariant under the action.
 In subsequent sections we will construct and study modules over this invariant subalgebra.
-The second (and more technical) goal is to give an alternative description of $\CDO(P)$ in the case $P\rightarrow M$ is a principal frame bundle.
-This vertex algebra will play a central role in the rest of the paper: it is not merely a particular algebra of CDOs, but should be regarded as a more fundamental object from which all algebras of CDOs (as well as other related constructions) derive.
+The second (and more technical) goal is to give, when $P\rightarrow M$ is a principal frame bundle, an alternative description of $\CDO(P)$ that makes the ``formal loop group action'' manifest.
+This type of vertex algebras will play a central role in the rest of the paper.